open Secondary menu

 Elections Canada is committed to responding to the diverse needs of Canadians.

 We make every effort to make voting as accessible as possible and to engage electors with disabilities as we develop and implement our services.
-Our research shows that electors with disabilities face barriers to participating in elections.
-Building on the initiatives we already have in place, our goal is to continue improving the accessibility of the electoral process.
+Our research shows that electors with disabilities face barriers to participating in elections, and we are continuously striving to remove these barriers.
+By building on the initiatives we already have in place, our goal is to continue improving the accessibility of the electoral process.

 Community relations officers for accessibility